intel/llvm/sycl/doc/UsersManual.md

     libm-fp32, libm-fp64, libc, all.
 Use of 'all' will enable/disable all of the device libraries.

-**`-f[no-]sycl-device-lib-online-link`** [EXPERIMENTAL]
+**`-f[no-]sycl-device-lib-jit-link`** [EXPERIMENTAL]

-    Enables/disables online link mechanism for SYCL device library in JIT compilation.
-If online link is enabled, all required device libraries will be linked with user's device image by SYCL runtime during execution time, otherwise the link will happen in build time, online link is disabled by default currently.
+    Enables/disables jit link mechanism for SYCL device library in JIT compilation.
+If jit link is enabled, all required device libraries will be linked with user's device image by SYCL runtime during execution time, otherwise the link will happen in build time, jit link is disabled by default currently.
 This option is ignored in AOT compilation.

 **`-f[no-]sycl-instrument-device-code`** [EXPERIMENTAL]